-The Joint Lead Managers have, pursuant to a Subscription Agreement dated 17 June 2014, severally but not jointly agreed with the Issuer and the Guarantors, subject to the satisfaction of certain conditions, to subscribe (a) the 2019 Notes at 100% of their principal amount plus accrued interest, if any and (b) the 2022 Notes at 100% of their principal amount plus accrued interest, if any.
-The Issuer (failing whom the Guarantors) has agreed to pay to the Joint Lead Managers an underwriting commission.
+The Joint Lead Managers have, pursuant to a Subscription Agreement dated [•] 2014, severally but not jointly agreed with the Issuer and the Guarantors, subject to the satisfaction of certain conditions, to subscribe the Notes at [•]% of their principal amount plus accrued interest, if any.
+The Issuer (failing whom the Guarantors) has agreed to pay to the Joint Lead Managers an underwriting commission of up to [•]% of such principal amount.
 In addition, the Issuer (failing whom the Guarantors) has agreed to reimburse the Joint Lead Managers for certain of their expenses in connection with the issue of the Notes.
 The Subscription Agreement entitles the Joint Lead Managers to terminate it in certain circumstances prior to payment being made to the Issuer.

-The Managers and their respective affiliates may provide various financial advisory, investment banking and commercial banking services for, and may arrange loans and other non public market financing for, and enter into derivative transactions with, the Company and its affiliates (including its shareholders) and for which they will receive customary fees.
+The Joint Lead Managers and their respective affiliates may provide various financial advisory, investment banking and commercial banking services for, and may arrange loans and other non public market financing for, and enter into derivative transactions with, the Company and its affiliates (including its shareholders) and for which they will receive customary fees.

-Each of the Managers has represented and agreed that no action has been or will be taken in any jurisdiction by any Manager that would, or is intended to, permit a public offering of the Notes, or possession or distribution of any offering material in relation thereto, in any country or jurisdiction where action for that purpose is required, and, to the best of its knowledge and belief, it will not, directly or indirectly, offer or sell any Notes or distribute or publish any prospectus, form of application, advertisement or other document or information relating to the Offering in any country or jurisdiction except under circumstances that will, to the best of its knowledge and belief, result in compliance with any applicable laws and regulations and all offers and sales of Notes by it will be made on the same terms.
+Each of the Joint Lead Managers has represented and agreed that no action has been or will be taken in any jurisdiction by any Joint Lead Manager that would, or is intended to, permit a public offering of the Notes, or possession or distribution of any offering material in relation thereto, in any country or jurisdiction where action for that purpose is required, and, to the best of its knowledge and belief, it will not, directly or indirectly, offer or sell any Notes or distribute or publish any prospectus, form of application, advertisement or other document or information relating to the Offering in any country or jurisdiction except under circumstances that will, to the best of its knowledge and belief, result in compliance with any applicable laws and regulations and all offers and sales of Notes by it will be made on the same terms.